DanielMajer24/Porfolio-of-Work/README.md

 The final ML model in the comparison with the VNN was the SVM algorithm.
 The metrics used for the comparison include RSME, RSquared and Mean Absolute Error.
 ![](/images/nn_svm_results_table.png)

-This project was done in R and code can be found [here](https://github.com/DanielMajer24/Comparing-a-VNN-to-SVM).
+This project was completed in R and can be found [here](https://github.com/DanielMajer24/Comparing-a-VNN-to-SVM).

 ## [Project 3: Suport Vector Machines and XGBoost Machine Learning Algorithms](https://danielmajer24.github.io/SVM-Analysis/)
 ### Project Overview: